decipleme/getandcleandata/README.md

 2. The _base_ package of R should be loaded.
 The script loads the required libraries as and when needed in the course of analysing the data

-Processing is done in steps specified in the project description.
+Processing is done in steps as specified in the course project description.

 **Step 1: Merges the training and the test sets to create one data set.**